hanke580/upfuzz/nyx_mode/README.md

 1 directory, 2 files
 ```

-18. Ensure the `$UPFUZZ_DIR/config.json` is set to
+18. Ensure the `$UPFUZZ_DIR/config.json` or `$UPFUZZ_DIR/hdfs_config.json` is set to
 ```bash
 "nyxMode": true,
 "testingMode": 0,
 ```

 19. Nyx Mode should now be ready.
 Go on to now complete the `Minimal Set up for Cassandra` in this host environment.
-When the normal build has finished, execute the following command to build nyx.
+When the normal build has finished, remember execute the following command to build nyx.
 ```bash
 ./gradlew :spotlessApply nyxBuild
 ```